J-Landicho/Basart_researchSpace/README.md

 # Basart_researchSpace
-ResearchSpace/SPARQL template for the Basart project based on the CIDOC-CRM mapping
+ResearchSpace/SPARQL template for the Basart project based on the CIDOC-CRM mapping.